Smithed-MC/Libraries/CONTRIBUTING.md

 ## Releasing
-To make a new release, run the Github Action `Release Packages` flow.
-This will produce a new set of `zips` for `Smithed` alongside pushing the library to `pypi`.
+Making a new release happens automatically once you've bumped the version number of a specific library (or multiple).